BEFORE YOU GO

 As with any trip abroad, it is important to make sure that you have all of the things that you won’t kick yourself for not considering previously.
 For example, do I have the correct adapter to be able to charge my phone when I get there?
 The big plug question is answered below and in easy to understand terms.

 The timeline for organising your trip is also very important.
 Make sure you give yourself a minimum of one month in advance to plan.
-There will be processing times of visa applications and the wait for a letter of invitation.
-Also, be aware that during the visa process you will be required to send your passport, or leave your passport with the Azerbaijan Visa Centre.

 - Travel Insurance – I have a general yearly travel insurance that covers ‘world destinations’ – this cost £25 for the year, and will cover me on all of the basics, lost luggage, delayed flights etc. One thing to consider when travelling to Azerbaijan is that the country is not currently part of the European Union.
 This means that you cannot use your EH card – make sure that you have an insurance that covers all illness requirements especially if you have an existing medical condition.